W Trout & Son Ltd - a 120 years in the marine business - 2nd Feb 2022

-Not many marine businesses can claim to have been 'in business' for a Century.
-This is the story of the company from 1902 to 2002, as related by Lynn Trout.
+Not many marine businesses can claim to have been 'in business' for a 120 years.
+This is the story of the company from 1902 to 2022, as related by Lynn Trout.
 It was on February 2nd 1902 that Daniel Charles Trout became Harbour Master at Topsham Quay near Exeter in Devon.

 Daniel had worked in the Holman Shipyards in Topsham as a shipwright, but as Harbour Master Daniel had to give up his paid employment and make his own income.
 The post came with a five bedroom maisonette and a workshop in the Quay House, (back to back with the then much smaller Lighter Inn) but no wage.